Meet the Team

 Garrett I. Barnes, President & Founder

-From Fair Bluff, NC, a town of less than 500 in the southeastern region of North Carolina, Garrett is a senior at the University of North Carolina at Chapel Hill.
-Garrett nurtured a passion for education advocacy beginning in his sophomore year at UNC when he realized a common theme about many of his friends who struggled to adapt to life at Carolina: they were all rural students.
-As a result, he began working in organizations at UNC, primarily in student government, that he believed were dedicated to supporting students in their academic journey.
-Realizing that assistance needed to be tailored to student needs more closely, Garrett founded the Education Symmetry Project with Neil Sharma, the now Vice-President of the Project with whom he grew close through their shared dedication to elevating students from backgrounds similar to their own.
+From Fair Bluff, a town of less than 500 in southeastern North Carolina, Garrett is a senior at the University of North Carolina at Chapel Hill.
+Garrett began to nurture a passion for education advocacy in his sophomore year at UNC when he realized a common theme about many of his friends who struggled to adapt to life at Carolina: they were all rural students.
+He began joining organizations at UNC, starting with the undergraduate student government, through which he sought to advocate for students like him and facilitate the success of his peers.
+Realizing that such support needed to be more closely tailored to students’ needs, Garrett founded the Education Symmetry Project with Neil Sharma, the now Vice-President of the Project with whom he grew close through their shared dedication to elevating students from backgrounds like their own.
+Garrett’s mission, through ESP and his other public service endeavors, is to support students from communities like his and ensure that a lack of information or mentorship are never barriers that preclude them from achieving their full potential.

 Neil Sharma, Vice-President & Founder